Killing Rats With Salt + How it Works

 3. Add two or three spoons of your detergent to the thick paste and stir accordingly to make rat poison.

 4. Place the bait mixture in small tins or plates and position them in places you suspect are infested with rats.
-A rat that eats the mixture will die within 2 or 3 days, provided it does not find water to drink.
+A rat eating the mixture will die within 2 or 3 days, provided it does not have water to drink.
 Acute poisoning means rats do not die instantly.
 Too much salt in a rat’s system may cause it to be unable to hear and see, making it challenging to hunt.

 The disadvantage of applying a salt solution spray is that rats will not eat the mixture causing their deaths.
 The spray only makes rats afraid of attacking some areas within the home.